Do you love sitting behind the wheel? Would you like to drive for money?

 Some companies may also place restrictions on where you can drive and may be reluctant to provide cover for drivers under 25 years of age so make sure you read the fine print.

-Goods in transit (GIT) insurance is also a must have for driving jobs and protects you in case you damage your customers’ goods.
-Cover generally goes up to £10,000 as standard but can be arranged at a higher level if you find yourself carrying very valuable goods.
+Goods in transit (GIT) insurance is also a must-have for driving jobs.
+It protects against damage to your customers’ goods.
+Cover generally goes up to £10,000 as standard, but can be arranged at a higher level if you find yourself carrying very valuable goods.

 GIT insurance can come with exclusions however, preventing you from transporting:

 - Hazardous goods

 - Human remains (sounds weird, but even ashes)

 - Goods being transported during a house-move such as a sofa